spawnmarvel/powershell-cmd/README.md

 REM /timfix fix file TIMes on all files, even skipped REM /log the log file will come where your path is in cmd REM /np Specifies that the progress of the copying operation (the number of files or directories copied so far) will not be displayed.
-REM us /np for faster copy, since it does not write % to log file REM /mt:32
+REM /np for faster copy, since it does not write % to log file REM /mt:32 or 16, 8 is default, hm sometimes this is causing errors, must log all if this is used

 REM net use: connect, remove and configure connections to shared resources like mapped drives net use z: \\WM01\f$